oracle/graalpython/docs/user/OsInterface.md

 or other Truffle based languages into Java applications.
 See, for example, [Truffle FileSystem service-provider](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/io/FileSystem.html).

-Python also provide OS abstraction, but exposes lower level interfaces, for instance, the OS module directly exposes some POSIX functions.
+Python also provides OS abstraction, but exposes lower level interfaces, for instance, the OS module directly exposes some POSIX functions.
 On non-POSIX platforms, this interface is emulated to a degree.

 GraalPython provides two alternative implementations of the system related functionality offered by builtin modules such as `os` or `pwd`.
-Which implementation is used, can be controlled by option `PosixModuleBackend`: valid values are `native` and `emulated`.
+Which implementation is used can be controlled by option `PosixModuleBackend`: valid values are `native` and `java`.

 ## GraalPython's native backend